fsr/python-lessons/_exercises/hello-world.md

 ### Step 4

 #### Edit
-Call the function at the top level of the script.
+In the script, call the function at the top level.

 #### Run
 Run the whole thing again.